mdeely/portfolio-site-v2/README.md

 ## TODO:
 - Javascript
-    - Generate image index based on iteration not position in db
     - Change scroll position to active photo
     - Preload image on hover but only after hovering over them for a certain period of time
     - On load, pop in Logo, then Side Menu, then Actions